 Pascale Helene Dubois

-Chief Suspension and Debarment Officer, World Bank, Adjunct Professor
+Chief Suspension and Debarment Officer, World Bank, Adjunct Professor of Law

 Lic.
 Jur., cum laude, University of Ghent, Belgium; LL.M., New York University